GregoryBedoyan/GregoryBedoyan/README.md

-- 👋 Hi, I’m @GregoryBedoyan
+- 👋 Hi, I’m @Gregory
-- 👀 I’m interested in Front-end development.
+- 👀 I’m interested in anything tech-related, and cyber security
 - 🌱 I’m currently learning The Odin Project
 - 💞️ I’m looking to collaborate on anyting web development
 - 📫 How to reach me ...